 Barbara has actively served on many nonprofit boards and community coalitions in the areas of economic development and human services.
-She currently serves as board chair of the Idaho Nonprofit Center, an organization that advocates for nonprofits throughout Idaho.
 She enjoys mentoring young professionals affiliated with Boise Young Professionals, and works with adolescents as a Young Life leader.

 Barbara holds a Bachelor of Science degree from Mesa State College.
 She and her husband live in Boise, Idaho.
 They have two adult children.